mbzuai-nlp/LaMini-LM/README.md

 </p>

 > **Warning**
-> We use lm-eval-harnesss to measure the performance.
+>  __**The reported LLaMA results are not comparable to ours**__, as the LLaMA authors did not provide sufficient details for reproducible evaluation.
+We use lm-eval-harnesss to measure the performance.
 [You can replicate the result yourselves](https://github.com/EleutherAI/lm-evaluation-harness).
-Therefore, numbers for LLaMA are __**not supposed to be compared**__ with the original paper since we use different method of measurement.
 As for our LaMini-LM decoder-only models, we modify lm-eval-harness to [add prompt wrapper for each instruction](https://github.com/afaji/lm-evaluation-harness/blob/master/lm_eval/evaluator.py#L222-L227).
 You can use our [bash script](https://github.com/afaji/lm-evaluation-harness/blob/master/run_loop.sh) to run the evaluation.

 ### Human Evaluation